 Sometimes I forget that experiences that seem common to me can be extremely unusual to my little ones.
 Involve them in the process of getting the flight.
 Show them the tickets, let them put some items in the security trays, show them the departures board.
 It will keep them occupied and more settled as they will know what is happening.

 6. PUT AN ID CARD IN THEIR POCKET

 Write their name, address and your cellphone number on a piece of card and put it in their pocket.
 Airports are busy places.
 I know I am so careful about keeping them close to me but it only takes a split second of concentration lapse.
 Especially if your tired and stressed.

 Just pop a little ID card into their pocket and a major incident could be solved within a few minutes.
 It might never happen, but it’s best to plan for emergencies.

 7. TAKE A STROLLER

 I always take a stroller when we fly and so should you.
 It is great for the long walks between gates.
 It is also a great place for them to take a nap.
-When you arrive at your destination and they are tired, they normally nap in the stroller when we get our luggage.
+When you arrive at your destination and they are tired, your toddler might nap in the stroller when you get your luggage.
+Ours do.

 I could not imagine taking a flight with our 3 year olds and not having a stroller with us.
 I take the type that folds up and you can take on as hand luggage.
 They are amazing, take a look at the one we have here at Amazon.
 It has been a lifesaver.
 They pack up into carry on size.
 I also think they are great for car journeys when we take a lot of luggage, like camping or staying with family.

-You can also take a full size stroller on as checked luggage and have it waiting for you on the other side but doing this I think you miss out on the times when I use it most.
+You can also take a full-size stroller on as checked luggage and have it waiting for you on the other side but doing this I think you miss out on the times when I use it most, in the airport.

 8. A CHANGE OF CLOTHES AND PAJAMAS